-DKA can cause similar symptoms but blood glucose levels are sometimes not high.
-DKA can also lead to nausea, vomiting, stomach pains, rapid breathing and a fruity-smelling breath.
-If you experience any of these symptoms, it is important that you seek urgent medical assistance.
+DKA can cause similar symptoms to HHS but blood glucose levels are sometimes not high.
+DKA can also lead to nausea, vomiting, stomach pains, rapid breathing, and a fruity-smelling breath.
+If you experience any of these symptoms, it is important that you seek urgent medical assistance or call the Ambulance.